aeye-lab/pymovements/README.md

 ## Contributing

 We welcome any sort of contribution to pymovements!

-For a detailed contribution guide, please refer to our [Contributing](CONTRIBUTING.md) documentation first.
+For a detailed guide, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) first.

 If you have any developer-related questions, please [open an issue]( https://github.com/aeye-lab/pymovements/issues/new/choose) or write us at